-- Some may think that as schools cannot or would not pay ransoms, they may not be a target of cyberattacks?.
-This is not the case. - Schools have large numbers of potential targets, manage increasing amounts of personal data, and so this data can be seen as an 'attractive' target. - Ransomware encrypts (ie. locks) all accessible or connected school devices - May result in a full loss of digital data, including connected backups - Mandatory reporting (GDPR) of a data breach to Office of Data Commissioner - School 'Reputation', defacement of school website or social media accounts - Significant workload and costs to restore systems and data if possible - Overall an extremely high negative impact to a school
+- If schools cannot or would not pay ransoms, why are they a target of cyberattacks? - Schools have large numbers of potential targets, manage increasing amounts of personal data, and so this data can be seen as an 'attractive' target. - Ransomware encrypts (ie. locks) all accessible or connected school devices - May result in a full loss of digital data, including connected backups - Mandatory reporting (GDPR) of a data breach to Office of Data Commissioner - School 'Reputation', defacement of school website or social media accounts - Significant workload and costs to restore systems and data if possible - Overall an extremely high negative impact to a school